Scorpions (band): Commercial success (1978–1992)

-Following the addition of Jabs, Scorpions left RCA for Mercury Records in the United States and EMI Records worldwide to record their next album Lovedrive (1979).
+Following the addition of Jabs, the Scorpions left RCA for Mercury Records in the United States and EMI Records worldwide to record their next album Lovedrive (1979).

 Just weeks after quitting UFO, Michael Schenker returned to the group for a short period during the recordings for the album.
 This gave the band three guitarists.
 Lovedrive was an album that some critics consider to be the pinnacle of their career.
 Containing such fan favourites as "Loving You Sunday Morning", "Always Somewhere", "Holiday" and the instrumental "Coast to Coast", it firmly cemented the "Scorpions formula" of hard rock songs mixed with melodic ballads.
 Although it had been widely believed for decades that Michael Schenker's contribution to the record was only limited to three songs, he vehemently maintained he appeared on the whole album during an interview with satellite radio host Eddie Trunk.
 The album's provocative artwork was named "Best album sleeve of 1979" by Playboy magazine, yet ultimately changed for American release.
 Lovedrive reached No. 55 on the US charts, demonstrating that the band was gathering an international following.
 After the completion and release of the album the band decided to retain Michael in the band, forcing Jabs to leave.
 However, in April 1979, during their tour in France, Michael quit again and Jabs was brought in permanently to replace him.